DRAGNLabs/MIRROR-Eval/docs/contribution-instructions.md

 | `submit_slurm_job(rendered_slurm_script)` | Submits the rendered script via `sbatch` |

 SLURM parameters are configured in the `[slurm_job]` section of `settings.toml`.
 Your entrypoint should support both local and SLURM execution paths.

+You should not need to interact with Slurm or the Slurm templating code for contribution.

 ---